An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of senescence times: Presentation of the models and the main result

 \begin{itemize}[label = \fontsize{6}{12}\selectfont\textbullet,leftmargin=0.5cm]

 \item It is possible with experimental methods to place ourselves in a setting very similar to the study of cells with one telomere, see~\cite[p.~$112$]{bechara2023}.

-\item It has been deduced numerically that $60\%$ of senescence times are signalled by the telomere that was the shortest at the beginning of the dynamics~\cite{bourgeron_2015}, so that this telomere quite often signals senescence.
+\item It has been deduced numerically in~\cite[Figure~5.a]{bourgeron_2015}, which study a discrete probabilistic model with the same dynamics as those presented in~\eqref{eq:PDE_model_telomeres_several_telos}, that $60\%$ of senescence times are signalled by the telomere that was the shortest at the beginning of the dynamics, so that this telomere quite often signals senescence.
 Therefore, even if the approximation is rough, we can assume that the shortest telomere at the beginning always signals senescence to gain first insight.
 Under this approximation, it is sufficient to use a single-telomere model. \end{itemize}

 \paragraph{Discussion about the assumptions.} Let us present the consequences of our assumptions, how they are useful in our proofs, and why we made them.

 \begin{itemize}[label = \fontsize{6}{12}\selectfont\textbullet,leftmargin=0.5cm] \item\hyperlink{assumption:H1}{$(H_1):$} \hypertarget{paragraph:discussion_H1}{} This is the key assumption of this paper, as it allows us to justify that we can approximate our models by transport equations, see~Sections~\ref{subsect:onetelo_rewritingmodel}~and~\ref{subsect:severaltelos_rewritingmodel}.
 Since $N$ is assumed to be large, this assumption means that the shortening values are small compared to the scale where telomere lengths are initially distributed.
 This assumption that the shortening values are small is supported by the following biological~reality: \begin{itemize} \item The average telomere length of the budding yeast is of the order of $300$ base pairs~\hbox{\cite{pfeiffer_replication_2013}}, and the average shortening value is of the order of $7.5$ base pairs~\cite{eugene_effects_2017}.
 The ratio between these is $\frac{7.5}{300} = \frac{1}{40}= 2.5\%$, which is small. \item The average telomere length of the human is of the order of $12.5$ kilobase pairs~\cite{pfeiffer_replication_2013}, and the average shortening value is of the order of $0.125$ kilobase pairs~\cite{hwang_telomeric_2014}.
 The ratio between these is $\frac{0.125}{12.5} = \frac{1}{100}= 1\%$, which is small. \end{itemize} By the above explanation, we have that $N = 40$ when we study the budding yeast, and $N = 100$ when we study the human.